Nikki Finke: Career

 In 2008, Finke was named on Elles 25 most influential women in Hollywood list, and to the Heeb 100.
 In 2009, she sold Deadline to Jay Penske's Mail.com Media Corp, reportedly for $14 million, under an agreement by which she would continue as the editor-in-chief and President of the website which would feature her reporting and commentary.

 On November 5, 2013, Deadline Hollywood announced Nikki Finke's departure.
 On June 12, 2014, she launched NikkiFinke.com.
 On August 3, 2015, she launched HollywoodDementia.com as a site for showbiz short fiction written by her and other insiders.
 The New York Times said: "Ms. Finke finds herself facing a daunting new chapter in her career: a plan to leave journalism and write and publish fiction about the entertainment industry".
 Finke said "There's a lot of truth in fiction", and added "There are things I am going to be able to say in fiction that I can't say in journalism right now".

-On May 11, 2016, Deadline printed Finke's remembrance at how she founded Deadline Hollywood on the occasion of the website's ten-year anniversary.
+On May 11, 2016, Deadline printed Finke's remembrance of how she founded Deadline Hollywood on the occasion of the website's ten-year anniversary.
 "When I started Deadline Hollywood Daily, as it was called way back in 2006, I needed a quicker way to report breaking entertainment news than my weekly newspaper column.
 So I bought the URL DeadlineHollywoodDaily.com for 14 bucks and change.
 I didn't set out to be a disruptor.
 Or an internet journalist who created something out of nothing that put the Hollywood trades back on their heels, and today, under Penske Media ownership, is a website worth $100+ million.
 Or a woman with brass balls, attitude and ruthless hustle, who told hard truths about the moguls and who accurately reported scoops first."